keywordsalad/thisfieldwas.green/site/_posts/2021-12-05-redoing-my-website.md

 I never had to worry about a type error at runtime, but I did miss the quick turnaround I had with my Ruby-based site generator.
 I can't say whether I was faster or slower in fact, as I wasn't dealing with a whole class of problems related to typos alone, but it sure didn't feel like I was more productive.

-### Just using HTML is a tall order, aka.
-Transformation Telephone
+### Just using HTML is a tall order, aka. _Transformation Telephone_

 Pandoc loses some data fidelity as it transforms markup between formats.
 I was trying to use HTML5 semantic tags (`<aside>`, `<figure>`, and friends) as I updated my existing posts and found out that pandoc would process the HTML in the Markdown source and remove the tags but pass the contents through.
 Digging through pandoc's source code I discovered that there is an intermediate representation for all documents that does not itself have the fidelity necessary to retain whether the contents of those tags _are those tags_ so I didn't feel that I could affect a pull request without a very large amount of work whose value did not appear to serve only my own ends.

 ### Templating is inexplicably difficult

 Hakyll does not have a good template system.
-I spent some months on and off writing my own system on top of Hakyll compilers to provide the following capabilities that weren't present by default or just weren't very good out of the box:
+I spent some months on and off when I could squeeze a little time out after work writing my own system on top of Hakyll compilers to provide the following capabilities that weren't present by default or just weren't very good out of the box:

 * Better contexts to retrieve data from compiled items in scope
 * Dotted field accessors along contexts